ozshimon21/tamnoon-api/README.md

 - The project currently uses mock data for development and testing purposes
 - Mock data files are located in:
   - `src/modules/assets/data/assets-mock-data.ts` folder: Contains assets mock data.
-  - `src/modules/rules/data/rules-mock-data.ts` folder: Contains rule definition mocks data.
+  - `src/modules/rules/data/rules-mock-data.ts` folder: Contains rule definition mock data.
 - These mock data files serve as examples and can be used as templates for real data structures.

 ### Development TODOs